 Use Pickup Bags

-When camping, best practice is to leave no trace from your visit.
-This applies to your dogs as well.
+When camping with dogs, best practice is to leave no trace from your visit.
+This applies to you and your dogs.
 Also, leaving dog waste in the woods can harm the environment.
 The City of Boulder Open Space and Mountain Park cites water and soil contamination from parasites and bacteria as reasons to use pickup bags, according to REI.

 Protect the Paws